NLnetLabs/simdzone/FORMAT.md

 or NS, may have a different meaning if specified as an RDATA field.

 The DNS is intentionally extensible.
-The specification is not explicit about how that affects syntax, but it may explain why no specific notation for data-types is enforced.
+The specification is not explicit about how that affects syntax, but it explains why no specific notation for data-types can be enforced by RFC 1035.
 To make it easier for data-types to be added at a later stage the syntax cannot enforce a certain notation (or the scanner would need to be revised).
-As such, it seems logical for the scanner to only identify character strings, which can be expressed as either a contiguous set of characters without interior spaces, or as a quoted string.
+Consequently, the scanner only identifies items (or fields) and structural characters, which can be expressed as either a contiguous set of characters without interior spaces, or as a quoted string.

 The format allows for including structural characters in fields by means of escaping the actual character or enclosing the field in quotes.
 The example